7 Major Accomplishments of William McKinley, 25th President of the United States

 His first order of business in the White House was dealing with the economic recession.
 He called on Congress to enact high tariffs in order to protect local manufacturers and American workers.

-Marshaled the nation’s troops to victory during the Spanish-American War
+Marshaled the nation’s troops to victory in the Spanish-American War

 Initially, the U.S. foreign policy was one of minimal interference in the affairs of neighboring countries.
 However, that all changed by 1897, when the general public sentiment in the nation swayed in favor of Cuba’s independence from Spain.